Are you interested in speaking at our downtown Meetup?

-Commitment.
+- Commitment.
 You must come to at least one of our Meetup events and talk to us (Doug Yuen and Mary Ann Aschenbrenner) about your presentation.
 You’ll get a sense of the event format and audience, and more members will attend if they’ve met you before.
 We want speakers from our community, and we expect to see you at multiple events.
-We’re not interested in speakers who deliver a talk and never come back, or potential no-shows.
+We’re not interested in speakers who deliver a talk and never come back, and we want to reduce the risk of no-shows.

 Scheduling your talk:

 - Our schedule.
 Typically, we meet on the first Monday of the month.
 If that’s a holiday or we have a scheduling conflict, we’ll try for the second Monday.
 Occasionally, we may do two downtown meetups in a month.
 When you talk to us about your presentation, we’ll let you know what the next available spot is.

 - Reserving the room.
 We can’t reserve the room more than 30 days in advance, and we always confirm the reservation before we post the event on Meetup.

 - Meetup event post.
 You can look at past meetups for ideas and format.
 We’ll need the following information to post your event:

 - Photo (optional, 1200x675px or it will be cropped/stretched to that size)